AgoraIO-Community/agora-mediapipe-readyplayerme/docs/GUIDE.md

 > Note: There is a noticable delay when loading 3D avatars directly from ReadyPlayerMe.

 ## Init video element with Agora
-We're going to use Agora to get camera access and create our video and audio tracks.
-We'll use the camera's video track as the the source for the video element.
+We're using Agora to get camera access and create the video and audio tracks.
+We'll use the camera's video track as the source for the video element.
 If you'd like a deeper explanation check out my guide on using [Agora with custom video elements](https://medium.com/agora-io/custom-video-elements-with-javascript-and-agora-web-sdk-3c70d5dc1e09).

 ```javascript
 // Init the local mic and camera